yhagio/tutorialedge.net/content/projects/hacker-news-clone-vuejs/part-3-adding-a-few-routes.md

 ### Modifying Our Routes

-Let's modify the routes slightly so that we are pointing the `/` path to our newly defined `Homepage` component.
+Let's modify the routes slightly so that we are pointing the `/` path to our newly defined `Homepage.vue` single-page component.

 ```js
 import Vue from 'vue'